DanielHadley/tidyipeds/README.md

 2. Allow easy joining of American Community Survey (ACS) data and other higher ed data (i.e. College Scorecard) to IPEDS data.

-3. Provide acces to the Urban Institute’s Education Data API for IPEDS data.
+3. Provide access to the Urban Institute’s Education Data API for IPEDS data.
 This data is curated to allow safer longitudinal analyses, however at present it is missing some of the IPEDS surveys, most notably financial data.
 Urban is currently working to add additional